AK-Vitae/Java-Practice/src/datastructures/heap/Priority Queues and Heap.md

 Properties of a Heap:

-1. Is a **complete binary tree**, meaning that each node has 2 children except the last level where the completion decreases left to right.
+1. Is a **complete binary tree**, meaning each node has 2 children except the last level where the completion decreases left to right.
 2. Musty satisfy the **heap property**:
    - In a **max heap**, for any given node C, if P is a parent node of C, then the key (the value) of P is greater than or equal to the key of C.
    - In a **min heap**, the key of P is less than or equal to the key of C.